Planning Service Update

 We are pleased to re-launch the pre-application service for Heritage.
 The limited service will be capped to no more than 4 applications per month on a first come first served basis.

-Pre-application advice is a valuable tool in the Development Management process and the council is still able to offer majority of these services.
-Visit the pre-application advice pages for further information
+Pre-application advice is a valuable tool in the Development Management process and we offer a wide range of pre-application advice services.

 Our Enforcement Strategy document sets out how we operate.